- How can my child benefit from joining Scouts?

-The Cub Scout flag is dark green, bearing the Scout symbol and Motto.
+The Beaver Scout flag is light blue, bearing the Scout symbol and the Scout Motto.

-Scouts wear a teal green shirt or blouse, navy blue activity trousers or skirt, a group scarf with a woggle, and a Scout belt.
-There are a variety of local shops and online providers of the Scout uniform.
+Beavers wear a turquoise sweatshirt with a Group scarf (often called a necker) and a maroon woggle or one of another colour which identifies their Lodge or team.
+There are a variety of local shops and online providers of the Beaver Scout uniform.
 Full details about these can be viewed on our Shop page.

 Please view the official diagram on the Scout Association page.

 The Scout Association has tens-of-thousands of young people on waiting lists around the country due to a shortage of adults.
 If there is a waiting list for the Group your child hopes to attend you could think about joining us yourself.
 We always welcome any help from parents.
 With more adult help our waiting lists for young people would be shorter and more young people will be able to experience the adventure of Scouting.
 Find out more.